browserengineering/book/book/security.md

 [^multiple-resources]: Moreover, since `request` can be called multiple
-    times on one page, to CSS and JavaScript, later requests transmit cookies set by previous responses.
+    times on one page---to load CSS and JavaScript---later requests transmit cookies set by previous responses.
 For example our guest book sets a cookie when the browser first requests the page and then receives that cookie when our browser later requests the page's CSS file.

 When the browser visits a page, it needs to send the cookie for that
 site: